 - Commercialization Planning Assistance, providing individual and small business applicants up to $4,500 for assistance in completing business validation activities and a comprehensive market study or business plan or commercialization plan to procure Phase II SBIR/STTR funding or to prepare for angel or venture capital funding.
 Applicants must utilize an eligible professional services provider.

-- Entrepreneurial Training Program, providing a grant of up to $750 to entrepreneurs upon successful completion of start-up coursework provided by the SBDC in the University of Wisconsin-Extension.
+- Entrepreneurial Training Program, providing a grant of up to $750 to entrepreneurs upon successful completion of startup coursework provided by the SBDC in the University of Wisconsin-System.
 Eligible applicants must provide at least a $250 match.
 Eligible coursework may focus on either business modeling or business planning.